matrix-org/synapse/docs/specification.rst

 Federation maintains shared state between multiple home servers, such that when an event is sent to a room, the home server knows where to forward the event on to, and how to process the event.
-Home servers do not need to have completely shared state in order to participate in a room.
 State is scoped to a single room, and federation ensures that all home servers have the information they need, even if that means the home server has to request more information from another home server before processing the event.

 Room Aliases
 ------------